Bug report #9241

 Provider side implementations for maximumValue:

-#9 Updated by Anita Graser about 6 years ago
+#9 Updated by Anita Graser over 6 years ago

 Min/max looks fine in master (OSGeo4W) with the new OGR included.